 10 Things That Are Not Covered by Auto Insurance

-An auto insurance policy is required in almost every state in the US and most people only have it because it’s the law, but that doesn’t mean you should only buy the minimum required.
+A car insurance policy is required in almost every state in the US and most people only have it because it's the law, but that doesn't mean you should only buy the minimum required.
 Have you ever thought about if something accidentally happens to your car?
 Imagine your car being stolen or even damaged during a hurricane?
 Do you know what is covered with your auto insurance and what isn't?
 Did you ever hear of third party insurance?

-When you shop for car insurance, you're offered different types of coverage and in order to protect yourself, it’s recommended that you understand the different types.
+When you shop for car insurance, you're offered different types of coverage.
+In order to protect yourself, it's recommended that you understand the different types of auto insurance.
 Liability coverage is required to drive legally on a public road in the U.S., except in two states.
 Liability coverage also covers damage caused to other people or property during a collision.
-Comprehensive coverage is for theft or vandalism of your car.
-Collision coverage covers damage to your car after an accident.
-Also, personal injury protection, which is required in some states, covers you and the people in your car.

-It is important to review the coverage amount for each type of cover and choose reasonable limits.
-You just don’t know how much you may damage someone’s car or how will be needed for medical expenses if people are injured in an accident.
+It is important to review the coverage amount for each type of auto insurance coverage and choose reasonable limits.
+You just don't know how much you may damage someone's car or how will be needed for medical expenses if people are injured in an accident.
 Higher limits may cost more upfront but they may save you even more money in the future, if any unexpected event occurs.

 Even if you have full coverage, there are some items that may not be covered by an auto insurance policy.
 Below are claims that are often not paid by insurers, so beware!
 Also, make sure to get free auto insurance quotes.

-Most insurance companies exclude natural disasters or as some people say “Acts of God”.
+Most insurance companies exclude natural disasters or as some people say "Acts of God".
 If your car is damaged during a hurricane, earthquake, tornado or flood, you may not be covered.
-The same is true for collisions with animals, which is often not included (in some cases comprehensive insurance will cover you if you hit a dead animal).
+The same is true for collisions with animals, which is often not included.
+In some cases, comprehensive car insurance will cover you if you hit a dead animal.

 If a family member or a friend drives your car and any accident happens, you may not be fully covered by your auto insurance policy.
 There are some insurance companies that only cover an accident if the person who was driving is listed in your policy, others will only cover the accident if you were in the car.
 Some insurers cover family members, but not friends.
 Still there are some, which cover any licensed driver who drives your car, but they might limit the coverage amount.
-It’s important to check the terms in your policy to guarantee that they meet your needs.
+It's important to check the terms in your car insurance policy to guarantee that they meet your needs.

 While your auto insurance may cover an accident or your car if it has been stolen, the same is not true for your personal items may have left inside your car such as a laptop, sunglasses, phone or other valuables.
 If those items were damaged or stolen, they will not be covered by comprehensive coverage.
 However, you still can make a claim under your homeowner's insurance or renters insurance policy.

-Let’s say you want to personalize your car and you’ve bought a new music system and a nice DVD screen.
+Let's say you want to personalize your car and you've bought a new music system and a nice DVD screen.
 These items will not be covered by your car insurance policy because they are categorized as personal items.
-There is the option to buy an additional supplemental insurance (special equipment coverage), but make sure this coverage doesn't exceed the value amount of the accessories.
+There is the option to buy an additional supplemental insurance (special equipment coverage), but make sure this add-on car insurance doesn't exceed the value amount of the accessories.

-All cars need maintenance over time and it’s a cost already expected by the car’s owner.
-So all the repairs resulted from wear and tear (defined as natural damaged expected to occur over time with regular driving) or maintenance are not covered by the insurance policy.
+All cars need maintenance over time and it's a cost already expected by the car's owner.
+So all the repairs resulted from wear and tear (defined as natural damage expected to occur over time with regular driving) or maintenance are not covered by the car insurance policy.